juice-shop/multi-juicer/architecture.md

 All components are deployed as Kubernetes resources:

-- **Balancer**: Deployment with multiple replicas behind a LoadBalancer/Ingress service
+- **Balancer**: Deployment with multiple replicas behind a LoadBalancer/Ingress service.
+When the LLM gateway is enabled, the same pods also exposes the gateway on port `:8082` via the cluster-internal `multijuicer-llm-gateway` ClusterIP service
 - **Progress Watchdog**: Single deployment (no need for multiple replicas)
-- **Cleaner**: CronJob running on a scheduled interval
+- **Cleaner**: CronJob running on a scheduled interval deleting inactive Juice Shop instances
 - **Juice Shop Instances**: Individual deployments and services per team

 The entire stack is typically deployed via Helm charts, which handle all Kubernetes resource creation, configuration, and lifecycle management.